|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

 C = speed of light

 An important property of a charged particle spheromak is that in its minimum energy state, also known as its ground state, the spheromak does not emit radiation.
-This property enables the existence of charged particles, atomic nuclei and atoms that are stable at low and moderate temperatures.
+This property enables the existence of elementary charged particles, atomic nuclei and stable atoms.

 Spheromaks involve concepts that can be difficult for uninitiated persons to understand.
 The mathematical structure of spheromaks is complicated but the underlying physics is very basic.
 It is helpful for the reader to first grasp the mathematical principles of CHARGE HOSE PROPERTIES before moving on to study the structure and energy content of a spheromak.

-An proton spheromak results from quanta of charge known as quarks forming a uniform charge string.
-This charge string provides a stable three dimensional closed path along which current moves at the speed of light, even though individual quarks move at only 60% of the speed of light.
+A single quantum charge spheromak such as an electron or proton results from a quantum of charge forming a uniform charge string.
+This charge string provides a stable three dimensional closed path along which current moves at the speed of light.
 This charge motion path forms a charge sheet in the shape of a toroidal surface.
 The charge motion path has both poloidal and toroidal motion components.
-In free space a spheromak has the approximate shape of a round toroid.
+In free space a spheromak has the shape of a round toroid.
 The shape of a spheromak may be slightly altered by the presence of external electric and magnetic fields.

 A plasma spheromak is also known as a toroidal plasma, a compact toroid or an electron spiral toroid.